manju16832003/code-school/QUOTES.md

 “Most people do not listen with the intent to understand; they listen with the intent to reply.”
 - Steven R. Covey

+"I now take a longer term view on people.
+In other words, when I see something not being done right, my first reaction isn’t to go fix it.
+It’s to say, we’re building a team here.
+And we’re going to do great stuff for the next decade, not just for the next year, and so what do I need to do to help so the person that’s screwing up learns versus how do I fix the problem." - Steve Jobs